Update 2017-03-21: 4 donations in the last 15 months averaging $10

 In case you aren't at tinyempire.com , go there for backup copies (sometimes this site gets copied and then links break). http://tinyempire.com/notes/ntldrismissing.htm

 If using Windows XP you'll need a program to burn the ISO file, "ISO Recorder" is a great free program.

 Watch my "Make CD" YouTube video or scroll down to read what to do next.

-Step 4.
-Put the new floppy/cd-r/usb you have just created into the computer that gets the NTLDR is missing error message, turn the broken computer off.
+Put the new disk you have just created into the computer that gets the NTLDR is missing error message, turn the broken computer off.

-Step 5.
-Power on the broken computer with the floppy/cd-r/usb inside it/plugged into it (if the computer was already on, restart it).
-Once your computer gets past the BIOS screen your computer should try to access the boot disk and you should see a black screen with white letters (What if I don't see this screen?). that says:
+If the computer was already on, restart it.
+Once your computer gets past the BIOS screen it should try to access the boot disk and you should see a black screen with white letters that says:

 1ST TRY THIS seleccione esto primero